dzalf/A-very-nice-thermometer/README.md

 The PCB files were drawn in kiCAD and the schematics for the main board and daughter board are included.

 The first firmware drives a CD4511, a BCD to 7 segment decoder/driver.
-The cathodes from the display are sequentially switched and driver using BC548 SMD transistors.
+The cathodes from the display are sequentially switched and driven using BC850 SMD transistors.

 This is the first revision of this project.
 It has been tested and during this stage a minor issue was found on the wiring of the display driver